Why do items break so much faster in The Aether? Because they'd have to be much less dense than earth materials to float so high!

 When endermen look down on you with open mouths, you can see a face inside of them...

-In the new update, zombies drop flesh, and you have a hunger meter.
+In the Adventure Update from 2011, zombies drop flesh, and you have a hunger meter.
 Cue the Cannibalism

-It'll also poison you.
+It'll also make you ill.
 That should be more than enough to discourage someone from eating it.

 It doesn't poison wolves though.
 Maybe they have developed an immunity to the taste of rotting human flesh... and to think people call them cute...